Old World» Group One

 Not much happens during this time, but there are a couple of minor events:

-A couple of days after you get back, on a day when JohnnyG9 and Omri are supposed to perform at the tavern, you find Johnny in one of his depressed moods; he mutters something about being “no good, man, just no good…”; it’s clear he’s been drinking; and continues to do so for the next day (which is not, in itself, unusual for him).
+A couple of days after you get back, on a day when Johnny and Omri are supposed to perform at the tavern, you find Johnny in one of his depressed moods; he mutters something about being “no good, man, just no good…”; it’s clear he’s been drinking; and continues to do so for the next day (which is not, in itself, unusual for him).
 That day, Omri feels a sense of contentment and satisfaction from his shroom companion.
 Johnny seems back in good spirits in another day.

 About a week later, Nika once again spends the night tormented by nightmares of failure and incompetence, and wakes up with a step of Charisma damage (easily enough cured by a lesser restoration spell from Dorc, of course).

-On one of your trips into town, you’re stopped by MarieG9, who (in gratitude for you taking care of those goblins that were pursuing her son) gives you some homemade alchemical concoctions, of minor but unusual effect.
+On one of your trips into town, you’re stopped by Marie, who (in gratitude for you taking care of those goblins that were pursuing her son) gives you some homemade alchemical concoctions, of minor but unusual effect.

 I’ll post a detailed description later, but one of them is a sort of edible plant preserve which lets you go a day without having to drink (or eat anything else), while another is a cream which treats burns and poisons.
 (Nothing too consequential, really, but it’s the thought that counts.)